FilmColors/VIAN/_docs/source/user_interface/interface_detail/classification/classification.rst

 Indicated Information:

-- **1**: The Indicator at which Segment you are at the moment, and the Buttons for going to the previous and the next Element, respectively (The *Next* and *Previous* Buttons are available only if you've chosen *Sequential Mode*).
-- **2**: In this area you will find the Vocabulary that you set up in the **Experiment** Section: In the upper bar the defined Objects and their corresponding Concepts are selectable (as Tabs).
-In the area below are the actual Words from the Vocabulary with which the Objects are classified.
+- **1**: The Button on the left *Previous* for going one Segment back, the button on the right *Next* for proceeding to the next Segment, the Indicator in the middle, on which Segment one is at the moment.
+- **2**: The Area with the Objects and the Vocabulary to classify them.
+In this case, the *Global* Object is going to be classified with regard to its *Location* concept from the *Location/Time* Vocabulary.
+- **3**: The *Location* concept is being searched for the term *summer*.
-- **3**: The Progress Bar indicating how far you are in the process of classifying your movie.
+- **4**: The Progress Bar, indicating to what percentage the Classifiaction is done.
-- **4**: As you traverse your Segments, the current Segment is highlighted in blue and the Cursor jumps automatically to the center of the Segment, so that a representative Frame is being displayed in the **player controls**.
+- **5**: The Segment one is at at the moment, the Cursor jumps automatically to its center, so a representative Frame of the Segment is displayed in the :ref:`video_player`.
+- **6**: The yellow dots indicate that a segment has been classified.

 * :ref:`genindex`